ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * osc\_version: The OSCORE version.
 If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

 The access token needs to be protected for various reasons.
 To prevent manipulation of the content, it needs to be integrity protected.
 RS needs to be able to verify that the access token is issued by a trusted AS (source authentication).
-Depending on use case and deployment, the access token may need to be confidentiality protected, for example, for privacy reasons.
+Depending on the use case and deployment, the access token may need to be confidentiality protected, for example, for privacy reasons.

 AS protects the access token using a COSE method (see {{RFC9052}}) as specified in {{RFC8392}}.
-Depending on audience there may be different ways to most appropriately confidentiality protected the access token.
-For a single RS, the CWT Claims Set may be wrapped in COSE_Encrypt / COSE_Encrypt0, but if the access token needs to be read by multiple RSs then the CWT Claims Set may be wrapped in COSE_Sign / COSE_Sign1 and confidentiality protection applied during transport, e.g., included in EAD_3 from C to RS when using the EDHOC forward flow, see {{edhoc-exec}}.
+Depending on the audience, there may be different ways to most appropriately ensure the confidentiality of an access token.
+For an audience comprising a single RS, the CWT Claims Set may be wrapped in COSE_Encrypt / COSE_Encrypt0.
+Instead, if the access token needs to be read by multiple RSs, then the CWT Claims Set may be wrapped in COSE_Sign / COSE_Sign1 and confidentiality protection can be applied during transport, e.g., by including the access token in the EAD_3 field of EDHOC message_3 sent by C to RS, when using the EDHOC forward message flow (see {{edhoc-exec}}).

 {{fig-token}} shows an example CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
 The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.